kenmaclean/payroll/README.md

-# Wave Software Development Challenge

-Applicants for the Full-stack Developer role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.
+Applicants for the Full-stack Developer role at must complete the following challenge, and submit a solution prior to the onsite interview.